eloqdata/eloq-website/website/eloqkv/prerequisite.md

 passwd eloq
 ```

-2. To configure passwordless sudo, run the following command and append the line `eloq ALL=(ALL) NOPASSWD: ALL` to the end of the file:
+2. To configure passwordless sudo, run the following command and append the line `eloq ALL=(ALL) NOPASSWD: ALL` to the end of the file on each machine:

 ```
 visudo